State Executive Nondefense or "Failure to Defend"

 Symposium: Government Lawyering By “The People’s Lawyer” - An Examination of the Office of Massachusetts Attorney General Francis X. Bellotti, 1975-1986, Boston College School of Law.

 - This symposium, which took place at Boston College School of Law in June 2013, considered the role of state attorneys general by analyzing the tenure of former Massachusetts Attorney General Francis X. Bellotti.
-Director James E. Tierney along with former Massachusetts governor and presidential candidate Michael Dukakis were amongst a number of distinguished guests and participants.
+Director James E. Tierney along with former Massachusetts governor and Presidential candidate Michael Dukakis were among a number of distinguished guests and participants.
 During the symposium, General Bellotti discussed his decision not to defend a class action suit in 1970, brought by family members of individuals institutionalized at Massachusetts' Walter E. Fernald State School, a publicly funded institution for the treatment of individuals with developmental disabilities.
 Attorney General Bellotti recounts that during a visit to the institution, he observed residents living in decrepit conditions.
 He promptly sent a letter to then Governor Michael Dukakis stating that his office could not, in his estimation, defend the State against the suit because the living conditions he witnessed at the school did not pass constitutional muster.

 - To watch Director Tierney discuss the refusal to defend issue in the context of Attorney General Bellotti's tenure, please click here (Discussion begins around the 22:00 minute mark of the video).